 }

-The request_id in the response is used to associate a suggestion request with a subsequent search request.
-See the next section.
+Note: The request_id returned in the response can be used to associate the suggestion with a subsequent search request.

 SearchParams searchParams = new SearchParams(config);